732nd Expeditionary Security Forces Squadron

-732 ESFS/Detachment 3 and 732 ESFS/Detachment 2 was a United States Air Force Security Forces unit sent to support Police Transition Teams in Baghdad, Iraq from 2005 until July 31, 2010.
+732 ESFS/Detachment 3 and 732 ESFS/Detachment 2 was a United States Air Force Security Forces unit sent to support Police Transition Teams in Baghdad, Iraq from 2005 until 31 July 2010.
 It was a "Request for Forces" (RFF) #619 or "In Lieu Of" agreement between the United States Air Force and United States Army.
-Rff 619 earned multiple unit awards and its members receiving individual awards as the Army Combat Action Badge, Air Force Combat Action Medal, Purple Heart, and the Bronze Star.
-The 732 ESFS is one of the most highly decorated and regarded Air Force units that participated in OIF.
+Rff 619 earned multiple unit awards and its members received individual awards such as the Army Combat Action Badge, Air Force Combat Action Medal, Purple Heart, and the Bronze Star.
+The 732 ESFS was the most highly decorated and regarded Air Force units that participated in OIF.

 Organization

 RFF 619 is the 732nd Expeditionary Security Forces.
 The 732nd ESFS was part of the 732nd Air Expeditionary Group under the 332nd Air Expeditionary Wing, headquartered at Balad Air Base, Iraq.

 Det-3 was a subordinate unit of the 1-1 Cavalry and the 336 MP Battalion.
 In January 2009, Detachment 2 was formed and deployed to join the PTT efforts in Iraq.
 They were based initially at FOB Mahmudiyah in the middle of the "Triangle of Death."
 Det 1, 4, and 5 were tasked with Law & Order missions on their respective FOBs at Speicher, the IZ, and Adder/Tallil.
 Det 6 was a Police Transition Team located at COB Speicher attached to the 97 MP Company part of the 25th ID, 89th Brigade.
 Detachment 6 was co-located with the 128th MP Company.
-A separate unit was tasked with Law Enforcement Detachment.
+A separate unit was tasked with the Law Enforcement Detachment.
 732nd ESFS MWD Handlers were assigned to Army units at FOBs throughout the AOR.
 The 732 ESFS Det 6 was also stationed at the MPSA (Mosul Public Safety Academy) Mosul Iraq from Dec 2005 to June 2006. and conducted In Lieu of missions for the U.S. Army.

 Mission

-Performs combat patrols to Iraqi Police stations.
-Trains, mentors and coaches the Iraqi Police in arguably Baghdad's worst districts to include Al Rashid, Karadah, Kadhimiya, Mansour, Abu Ghraib, (Mahmudiyah) and (Lutifyah).
+Performs combat patrols at Iraqi Police stations.
+Trains, mentors and coaches the Iraqi Police in arguably Baghdad's worst districts to include [Arab Jabour] [Doura] [Abu Tshir] Al Rashid, Karadah, (Mahmudiyah) and (Lutifyah).
 Its main objective is to restore faith and legitimacy to the Iraqi Police.
 Det-3/Det-2 has also performed Protective Services Detail for high-ranking Army, Air Force, and civilian officials into such cities as Ramadi and Fallujah.